 Competing students will be considered for the following student awards:

-- A competing student must have submitted an extended abstract for oral or poster presentation on the designated deadlines for the Congress.
+- A competing student must have submitted an extended abstract for oral or poster presentation on the designated deadline for the Congress Wednesday 15 December 2021.

-- A competing student must be the first author of an extended abstract and oral or poster presenter at the 24th ICID International Congress.
+- A competing student must be the first author of an extended abstract and oral or poster presenter.
 It is recommended that the competing student’s research/academic supervisor should be listed as a co-author.

 - A competing student may be enrolled full-time or part-time in a post-graduate or under-graduate program at the time the extended abstract is submitted to the Congress.